netidx/netidx-book/src/administration/admin.md

   parent you administer.
 - **Roster** — the CA's admin keyslots and their policies (RBAC).
-- **Admin Servers** — immutable server identities, current addresses, granted roles and cluster placement; this is also where a dead satellite can be force-removed and controller reconciliation retried.
+- **Admin Servers** — immutable server identities, current addresses, granted roles and resolver cluster placement; this is also where a dead satellite can be force-removed and CA reconciliation retried.
 - **Issued** — the certificates this CA has issued, with a revoke action.
-- **Perms** — a cluster level's permissions, edited in your `$EDITOR`.
+- **Perms** — a resolver cluster's permissions, edited in your `$EDITOR`.
-- **Services** — the resolvers (and other units) on a chosen cluster member, with start / stop / restart.
+- **Services** — the resolvers (and other units) on a chosen admin server, with start / stop / restart.

-Everything the Cluster tab does is authenticated and authorized by the admin server; connecting to it does not require an account on the remote machine.
+Everything the Admin Domain tab does is authenticated and authorized by the admin server; connecting to it does not require an account on the remote machine.
 The TUI logs in once and reuses a short-lived session, never retaining the administrator password after login succeeds.
-See [Admin-Plane Security](./security.md) for the controller-verification and session rules.
+See [Admin-Plane Security](./security.md) for the CA-verification and session rules.

 Remote service control is always explicit.
 In particular, the admin plane does not restart resolver servers after a topology or configuration change.
-For a serious cluster, restart one member, wait its `delay-reads` period for publishers to republish, verify it, and only then restart the next member.
+For a serious deployment, restart one member, wait its `delay-reads` period for publishers to republish, verify it, and only then restart the next member.

 ## The glyph